international law

 United Nations Assistance to the Khmer Rouge Trials

-United Nations Assistance to the Khmer Rouge Trials (UNARKT) represents the involvement of the international community in the Extraordinary Chambers in the Courts of Cambodia (ECCC), which was established to try members of the Khmer Rouge for genocide and crimes against humanity.
+United Nations Assistance to the Khmer Rouge Trials (UNARKT) gives technical assistance to the Extraordinary Chambers in the Courts of Cambodia (ECCC), which was established to try members of the Khmer Rouge for genocide and crimes against humanity.
 Its website provides information about UNARKT's aims, activities and jurisdictions.
-It includes press releases, UN resolutions and mandates, court documents, annual reports and financial statements.
-Materials are available from 2003 onwards.
+It includes press releases, UN resolutions and mandates, court documents, UN reports and other material, including decisions in contract disputes with ECCC defence lawyers.

 Flare Index to Treaties